November 9, 2016

 Policy in Perspective

-Mary Tefft and John Hazen White, Sr. Assistant Professor of International and Public Affairs and Sociology
+Mary Tefft and John Hazen White, Sr. Assistant Professor of Public and International Affairs and Sociology

 Owens, Jayanti.
 2016.
-"Early Childhood Behavior Problems and the Gender Gap in Educational Attainment in the United States."
-Sociology of Education (online).
+“Early Childhood Behavior Problems and the Gender Gap in Educational Attainment in the United States” Sociology of Education 89(3): 236-258.

 Owens, Jayanti.
 2014.
 “Racial/Ethnic Variations in the Consequences of Religious Participation for Academic Achievement at Elite Colleges and Universities.”
 Sociology of Religion 75(1): 80-112.